-Learn the Fun Way from Powerline Production
+Learn History the Fun Way

 High School & Middle School Courses

 Maggie King Mysteries

 If you like cozy mysteries, you will love this series!
 Meet Maggie King, a pastor's wife and homeschool mom who keeps stumbling across dead bodies.
 With her sidekicks, Sophia and Mary-Kate and her curious children, Maggie is on one adventure after another.